MagnoLira/MagnoLira/README.md

 Additionally, I've contributed to various teams and projects in sectors such as call centers, energy, retail, and currently, the banking industry in the anti fraud sector.

-I am currently deepening my knowledge in Machine Learning, java development, docker, and kubernetes.
+I am currently deepening my knowledge in Machine Learning, kotlin development, docker, and kubernetes.